jiwonz/rbx-koact/README.md

 ### *Functional Elements*

+### `Fragment`
+- Make child components render in the parent component
 ### `RouterProvider`
 - Provides path and navigate function to children components
 ### `Route`
-- If the router's current path matches, render the child component, otherwise not render it.
+- If the router's current path matches, render the child component, otherwise not render it
+### `LocalizationProvider`
+- Provides a localization table to child components, equivalent to localizationTable.Provider{}, which receives the `localization` prop
-### ``
+### `ParticleEmitter`
+- Creates a 2D particle emitter that receives `ParticleEmitter` and the `Enabled` and `Emit` properties.
+- Special thanks to `@nuttolum` for providing the implementation of the 2D particle emitter

 ### *Modifier Elements*
-- `Koact.Modifiers[Element Name]` Creates a modifier element whose parent element is affected by it.
+- `Koact.Modifier[Element Name]` Creates a modifier element whose parent element is affected by it

 `example`
 ```lua